atlassian/escalator/README.md

 #### Test a specific package

-To test the controller package:
+For example, to test the controller package:

 ```bash
 go test ./pkg/controller
 ```